How To Buy And Sell A Home At The Same Time

 Should You Buy Or Sell First?

-There are several schools of thought when deciding whether to buy or sell a house first, and each person will have his or her own considerations.
-Some people say you should sell first so you’re not stuck with two mortgages at the same time.
-Others say you should wait to sell later so you’re not in between homes.
+If you’re selling a house with a mortgage, some people say you should sell your current home first to avoid getting stuck with two mortgages at the same time.
+Others say you should wait to sell later so you’re not between homes.

 Buying Before Selling